pyQode/pyqode.rst/README.rst

 About
 -----

-Adds restructured text support to pyQode
+Adds reStructuredText support to pyQode